Nephos/NephosRubyServer/README.md

 This is a minimal web server, based on [rack](TODO LINK) and [puma](TODO LINK).
 It is written in ruby.
-It also gives you a minimal architecture to speed up your application creation.
+It also gives you a minimal architecture to speed up your application bootstrap.

 Features provided: